-Our study also confirms that G. cousini differs strikingly in adult size, shell shape and anatomy from all the other Galba species.Our molecular evidence suggests that G. cousini/meridensis evolved from a Galba ancestor demonstrating the cryptic morphology.
-Interestingly, G. cousini is the largest species within the genus Galba, occurs in a specialized habitat and displays the complex reproductive anatomy of an outcrossing species (see Escobar et al., 2011; Jarne et al., 2010).
+Our study also confirms that G. cousini/meridensis differs strikingly in adult size, shell shape and anatomy from all other Galba species.Our molecular evidence suggests that G. cousini/meridensis evolved from a Galba ancestor demonstrating the cryptic phenotype.
+Interestingly, G. cousini/meridensis is the largest species within the genus Galba, occurs in a specialized habitat and displays the complex reproductive anatomy of an outcrossing species (see Jarne et al. 2010; Escobar et al. 2011).

 Among the freshwater pulmonates, crypsis has previously been documented in Ancylus (Weiss et al. 2018) and Radix (Pfenninger et al. 2006).
-Our methods here were strictly qualitative, as was the case for Ancylus and Radix, because previous studies (Samadi et al. 2000; Correa et al. 2011) have shown that the dimensions of internal organs depend on physiological state and phenotypic plasticity and hence that species cannot be distinguished by means of such measurements.
+Our methods here were strictly qualitative, as was the case for Ancylus and Radix, because previous studies (Samadi et al. 2000; Correa et al. 2011) have shown that the dimensions of internal organs depend on physiological state and hence that species cannot be distinguished by means of such measurements.
 Future, more comprehensive approaches should include other more discrete anatomical traits, such as radular morphology.

 Four hypotheses have been offered to explain the occurrence of cryptic species: recent divergence, parallelism, convergence and stasis (Fig S1, Bickford et al. 2007; Fišer et al. 2018; Struck et al. 2018).
 The recent divergence hypothesis seems unlikely in this case.
 Galba has no closely related groups; its closest relatives are probably the stagnicoline lymnaeids of North America and Eurasia, which demonstrate a very distinctive morphology (Correa et al. 2010).
-Our analyses suggest that the several species of Galba are separated by several millions of years (Burgarella et al. 2015).
-And indeed, the morphological divergence demonstrated by G. cousini suggests that time is not been a significant constraint.
-The parallelism hypothesis also seems to be unlikely given that, based on our phylogenetic reconstruction, the cryptic morphology is ancestral for Galba, and the only other morphology that has evolved in the group, as demonstrated by G. , cousiniis derived.
-Nor does the topology of lymnaeid fit the convergence hypothesiss (Correa et al. 2010).
-So by default, morphological stasis is left as the most likely hypothesis to explain crypsis in the genus Galba, as has been proposed in other gastropod groups (e.g., Gomez et al., 2004; Struck et al., 2018).
+Our analyses suggest that the several species of Galba are separated by more than 20 Myr (Burgarella et al. 2015).
+And indeed, the morphological divergence demonstrated by G. cousini/meridensis suggests that time is not been a significant constraint.
+The parallelism hypothesis also seems unlikely given that, based on our phylogenetic reconstruction, the cryptic morphology is ancestral for Galba, and the only other morphology that has evolved in the group, as demonstrated by G. cousini/meridensis, is derived.
+Nor does the topology of lymnaeid phylogeny fit the convergence hypothesis (Correa et al. 2010).So, by default, morphological stasis is left as the most likely hypothesis to explain crypsis in the genus Galba, as has been proposed in other gastropod groups (e.g., Gomez et al., 2004; Struck et al., 2018).

 Strong stabilizing selection related to specialized environmental conditions is one possible explanation for the morphological stasis demonstrated by our several species of Galba.
-Populations have colonizedexploitedthe margins of water bodiesexposedGalba populationsmitigate both predation and Adaptation to s for a shell morphology able to resist desiccation and concomitant morphological stasis.
+Populations have colonized habitats that are not exploited by other freshwater snails, especially the transiently inundated margins of water bodies exposed during the dry season(s) (see Table S1).
+In other words, Galba populations are more amphibious than other freshwater snails, which might mitigate both predation and interspecific competition (Burgarella et al. 2015).
+Adaptation to such habitats might impose strong stabilizing selection for a shell morphology able to resist desiccation and concomitant morphological stasis.

-Among the many adaptations that have been correlated with life in transitory environments such as the exposed margins of water bodies is the evolution of self-fertilization (refs).
-The stasis in reproductive anatomy we have documented in populations of Galba may simply reflect a shared adaption to self-fertilization in unpredictable habitat patches .
-Once established, self-fertilization promotes the rapid erosion of genetic variation, as inbred populations become progressively unable to reinforce that might have evolved for other reasons.
+Among the many adaptations that have been correlated with life in transitory environments such as the exposed margins of water bodies is the evolution of self-fertilization (Escobar et al. 2011; Burgarella et al. 2015).
+The stasis in reproductive anatomy we have documented in populations of Galba may simply reflect a shared adaption to self-fertilization in unpredictable habitat patches (Jarne et al. 2010).
+Once established, self-fertilization promotes the rapid erosion of genetic variation, as inbred populations become progressively unable to generate new genetic combinations through recombination (Noël et al. 2017).
+Thus, selfing could reinforce morphological stasis that might have evolved for other reasons.